 CI Remains Open for Spring 2012 Applications.
 CSU Channel Islands has announced that it will continue to accept applications for the spring 2012 semester.
 CI began accepting applications on Aug.
 1 and upper division transfer students with 60 or more transferable semester units are encouraged to apply.
 “By continuing to accept applications for spring, the campus plans to meet the need of our many regional students are ready to begin working towards their goal of a four-year degree,” said Ginger Reyes, Assistant Vice President for Student Affairs and Director of Admissions & Records.
 The University expects to admit more than 400 transfer applicants for the spring semester, bringing total campus enrollment to more than 4,000 students for the 2011-2012 academic year.
 Requirements and applications for eligible transfer students are available online at www.csumentor.edu or on CI’s website at www.csuci.edu.

 CI nursing student wins Hearst/CSU Trustees’ Award for outstanding achievement: Sophomore with multiple sclerosis aims to help others face medical challenges.
 Carli Lovell, a sophomore nursing student, is the 2011-2012 CSU Channel Islands recipient of the prestigious William Randolph Hearst/CSU Trustees’ Award for Outstanding Achievement.
 The $3,000 award, given to one student at each of CSU’s 23 campuses, recognizes students with financial need who have overcome significant hardships to excel in academics, community service and personal achievements.
 Lovell, a 19-year-old from West Covina, was diagnosed with multiple sclerosis at age 15.
 Lovell hopes to go into neonatal nursing, earning a master’s degree and, one day, specialize in helping children and teenagers with multiple sclerosis.
-Lovell and the 22 other Hearst/CSU Trustees’ Award winners were honored at a ceremony on September 20, at the CSU Office of the Chancellor in Long Beach.
+Lovell and the 22 other Hearst/CSU Trustees’ Award winners were honored at a ceremony on September 20, at the CSU Chancellor's office in Long Beach.
 For more information on the award and this year’s winners, visit http://calstate.edu/foundation/hearst.

 CI Faculty Members Awarded Google Grant to Develop Teacher Technology Project.
 Three CSU Channel Islands School of Education faculty members who were awarded fellowships and a grant from Google are developing a program to help teachers use technology more effectively in the classroom.
-CI Professor Dr. Jeanne Grier, Associate Professor Dr. Jill Leafstedt and Adjunct Lecturer Catharine Reznicek of the Ventura County Office of Education earned fellowships to take part in Google’s first-ever Faculty Institute.
+CI Professor Dr. Jeanne Grier, Associate Professor Dr. Jill Leafstedt and Adjunct Lecturer Catharine Reznicek of the Ventura County Education office earned fellowships to take part in Google’s first-ever Faculty Institute.
 While at the Institute, Grier, Leafstedt and Reznicek developed the idea for UDTech, an online program that helps teachers create lesson plans using technology to engage all different types of learners in the classroom.
 The concept is based on applying the principles of universal design, which are rooted in engineering and architecture, to technology in education.
 Google funded the proposal with a $20,000 grant and has asked the three faculty members to return in May to present their project.
 Ultimately, Grier, Leafstedt and Reznicek hope to make UDTech available to the entire CSU system and the broader education community.